EricLBuehler/mistral.rs/docs/VLLAMA.md

                     },
                     {
                         "type": "text",
-                        "text": "<|image|>What is shown in this image?
+                        "text": "What is shown in this image?
 Write a detailed response analyzing the scene.", },
                 ],
             }